 In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police informed.
-This may include barring an individual from insert school name.
+This may include barring an individual from Walsh C of E Infant and Junior schools.